g0v-data/g0v-hackmd-archive/notes/VgsCtzopT4u3Nef-O1zmfw.md

 ### Communication Strategies for Users
 Communicate with users about the rollback and any potential impacts on their experience.
 For instance, sending notifications within the app and on social media platforms to inform users about the issue and its resolution.

+## Conclusion
+In this guide, we've explored the critical aspects of updating and securing Flutter applications, essential for maintaining their functionality, performance, and integrity.